alexlzhu/linux/Documentation/fpga/dfl.rst

 also abstracts operations for the private features and exposes common ops to feature device drivers.

-The FPGA DFL Device could be different hardwares, e.g. PCIe device, platform device and etc. Its driver module is always loaded first once the device is created by the system.
+The FPGA DFL Device could be different hardware, e.g. PCIe device, platform device and etc. Its driver module is always loaded first once the device is created by the system.
 This driver plays an infrastructural role in the driver architecture.
 It locates the DFLs in the device memory, handles them